Azure/data-landing-zone/README.md

 Please follow [this link](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) for more details.
 # Parameter Update Process

 In order to connect GitHub actions to the desired Azure account and deploy the resources with your preffered inputs, you'll need to modify the parameters in the ARM parameter files.
-As updating each parameter file manually is a time consuming process, which could lead as well to undesired user errors, you can simplify the process by running the updateParameters.yml file. <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml"` file</a>.
+As updating each parameter file manually is a time consuming process, which could lead as well to undesired user errors, you can simplify the process by running the <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml"` file</a>.
 Just click on the link and edit the following environment variables:

 ```sh